SCA New Jersey

 Highlights

-• 20+ years of successful New Jersey based community programs.
+• 20+ years of successful New Jersey-based community programs.

-• The SCA has established and maintained a collaborative partnership with the FEDCAP school of West Orange, NJ.
+• The SCA has established and maintained a collaborative partnership with the Fedcap School of West Orange, NJ.
 This program provides year-round conservation stewardship and environmental education opportunities for at-risk youth.

-• The SCA is committed to prioritizing historic preservation by partnering with The National Park Service on critical need historic preservation projects.
+• The SCA is committed to prioritizing historic preservation by partnering with the National Park Service on critical need historic preservation projects.

-• The SCA has developed and implemented various Affinity Programs throughout New Jersey, most recently with the Ramapough Lunaape Munsee Nation, providing indigenous youth the opportunity to steward their ancestral lands.
+• The SCA has developed and implemented various affinity programs throughout New Jersey, most recently with the Ramapough Lunaape Munsee Nation, providing indigenous youth the opportunity to steward their ancestral lands.

 Contact